CS-433/ml-project-2-ml-gang/README.md

 Models: Logistic Regression, Linear SVM, MLP Classifier, Fasttext Recurrent Neural Networks: LSTM, GRU

 Branch "jacopo" contains exploration files on TF-IDF and n-grams.
-File exploration_v2_Jacopo contains our best accuracy which is 0.848.
+In the report, we had to limit the number of configurations we presented, we did not mention Decision Tree Classifier, Ensemble Methods nor Boosting methods but all experiments are detailed in the secondary branch 'jacopo', divided in versions.
+Note how our best submission is at the end of exploration_v2_Jacopo file.
+By going through the printed results and comments you can see details on time, testing, hyperparameters tuning.

-How to run ?
+### How to run ?

 Running the file run.ipynb will sequentially run every combinations of embeddings and models we have tested, giving corresponding accuracies and F1-scores, as well as writing submission files.
 Some combinations might be particularly expensive and time-consuming to run, such as the Neural Networks and BERT that we implemented but suffers from OOM errors.
 The file is hence not really meant to be run at once, but rather having each of its sections running individually.